chrisgrieser/shimmering-focus/README.md

 ## Features

 ### Hiding/Showing UI Elements
-- By default, many UI elements are hidden, directing your focus to what matters – your notes.
+- By default, many UI elements are hidden, directing your focus to what matters: your notes.
 - You can re-enable individual hidden UI elements by using the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
-- The status bar, header bar, graph controls, resize handles, and collapse arrows but become visible upon hovering or being active.
+- The status bar, header bar, graph controls, resize handles, and collapse arrows are hidden but become visible upon hovering or being active.
 - Obsidian 0.13+: in Source Mode, URLs on non-active lines are folded.

 💡 The YAML frontmatter in Preview Mode is not removed by this theme, since you can already disable it with the native Obsidian settings under `Settings ➞ Editor ➞ Show Frontmatter`.